 - Avocado, for topping

-- In an 8" skillet with a heavy bottom, heat olive oil over medium-low heat.
-Add onion and cook for 5-6 minutes until translucent and fragrant.
+- In an 8 inch skillet with a heavy bottom, heat olive oil over medium-low heat.
+Add onion and cook for 5 to 6 minutes until translucent and fragrant.

 - Add rice, black beans, lime juice, water, spices, and salt.
 Cook and stir until rice and black beans are heated.

 - Fold in the spinach and cilantro, stirring until spinach begins to wilt and majority of water has been absorbed.

 - Create well in the center of the skillet and crack egg into the center.
-Sprinkle goat cheese on top, cover, reduce heat to low, and let cook until egg whites are set and yolk is done to desired firmness, 8-12 minutes.
+Sprinkle goat cheese on top, cover, reduce heat to low, and let cook until egg whites are set and yolk is done to desired firmness, 8 to 12 minutes.

 - Sprinkle with extra cilantro and serve with avocado.